 Tuition, academic excellence fees, and operational fees for credit-hour courses are determined by the number of credit hours scheduled per semester.
-All tuition and fees are due at the time the student registers.
+All tuition and fees are due by the payment deadlines established in the bulletin for each semester.
+Schedules will be purged from the system for any student not paying by the specified deadlines.